 Various factors can influence the performance of a project within Analysis Workspace.
 It’s important to know what those contributors are before you start building a project so that you can plan and build the project in the most optimal way.
-This page includes a list of factors that will impact performance and optimizations you can make to ensure peak performance in Analysis Workspace.
+This section includes a list of factors that impact performance and optimizations you can make to ensure peak performance in Analysis Workspace.

 Under Analysis Workspace > Help > Performance, you can see factors that impact your project’s performance, including network, browser, and project factors.
 For the most accurate results, allow the project to fully load before opening the Performance page.